The competition is open – Rule changes for 2018 – see below…

 There is a separate challenge for the Isle of May, which permits the breaking of the passage for an overnight stop at a convenient waypoint.

-- Fast handicap boats (base handicap of 1014 and below) will use ‘base’ handicaps.
+- Fleet 1 (base handicap of 1014 and below) will use progressive handicaps.
 No White Sail Allowance is permitted.

-- “Slow” handicap boats (base handicap of 1015 and above) will use ‘progressive’ handicaps and will also be granted an additional 4% allowance (in addition to a White Sail Allowance, if relevant).
+- “Slow” handicap boats (base handicap greater than 1080) will use ‘progressive’ handicaps and will also be granted an additional 4% allowance (in addition to a White Sail Allowance, if relevant).

 - Start and finish times (not elapsed times) should be taken from Granton harbour mouth.